Topological Veech dichotomy and tessellations of the hyperbolic plane: Introduction

-Generally, it would be interesting to determine to what extend the topology of the hyperbolic surface $\Hh/\G(M,\Sig)$ is encoded in $\ol{\GG}(M,\Sig)$.
+Generally, it would be interesting to determine to what extend the geometry and topology of the hyperbolic surface $\Hh/\G$ is encoded in $\ol{\GG}$.
 We hope to return to this problem in a near future.